YosemiteSam92/networkAnalysis/gebc/README.md

 ## Contents
 *runScripts/epoxy*:

 - *analyseBetweennessCentrality.py*: computation of gebc for five networks made by cross-linking in-silico a DGEBA-DDS system with 127000 atoms (see https://pubs.acs.org/action/showCitFormats?doi=10.1021/acs.jctc.1c00423&ref=pdf).
-Requires the "moltools" repository.
 Input files in *data/epoxy/largestMolecularGroups_monomersOnly*; output in *results/epoxy*.

 - *analyseBetweennessCentrality_test.py*: computation of gebc for a few test networks, some of them with high geometrical symmetry.